PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 09:10:24
+Last updated: 2024-04-11 09:11:00
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: I'm going to tell you something curious about prisons.
+You're never alone.
+But you always have the feeling that you are. - Don Neto